The Foodbank trains for our disaster role on a regular basis.

 We also supported the set-up of a new bi-weekly Mobile Farmers Market at Main School in Carpinteria to ensure ongoing availability of fresh produce in the southernmost part of the county.

-Additionally, we responded to specific needs within the community by providing fresh produce to evacuated families from Montecito Union School in a community-wide collaboration at their temporary instruction site at Santa Barbra City College and fresh produce for dislocated individuals standing in line for hours at the East Beach post office.
+Additionally, we responded to specific needs within the community by providing fresh produce to evacuated families from Montecito Union School in a community-wide collaboration at their temporary instruction site at Santa Barbara City College and fresh produce for dislocated individuals standing in line for hours at the East Beach post office.

 We expect that a heightened need will continue in the community due to prolonged economic impacts resulting from lost work, income, temporary housing costs, etc. As always, the Foodbank will adapt plans to provide food to all affected populations countywide.